 If you’ve got an extra day or two to spare, make sure to dedicate some of that time to explore Big Sur.
 I’d highly recommend taking a road trip down Highway 1 to see the unspoiled natural beauty the area has to offer.
-Check out my Big Sur road trip guide for more details on some of the best stops along the 1!
+Check out my 2-day Big Sur road trip guide for more details on some of the best stops along the 1!

 32. TOUR VINEYARDS IN CARMEL VALLEY

 Carmel Valley, aside from being a relaxing place to drive through (and especially beautiful in the springtime when wildflowers are in bloom), is known for its many wineries.

 The valley is well-known for its Cabernet Sauvignon and Merlot wines.

 Stop at the Earthbound Farms stand, to tour the demo gardens and have a simple but delicious lunch or soup and salad, made with fresh ingredients from the farm.

 Garrapata SP is located 30 minutes south of Monterey, CA. Within the Garrapata State Park, you’ll find a pretty great hiking option.
 The Soberanes Canyon Loop is a 4.7 mile lightly trafficked loop trail that features a waterfall, awesome coastal views, redwood forests, and seasonally blooming wildflowers.

 You’ll climb your way up on the Soberanes Canyon Trail, and your return will be down the Rocky Ridge Trail.
 The trailhead is located on the east side of Highway 1, across from the Gate 8 sign.